rabowskyb/amazon-sagemaker-workshop/README.md

 To begin, follow these steps:

-1. Download this repository to your computer by clicking 'Clone or download' then 'Download ZIP'.
+1. Download this repository to your computer by clicking the green **Clone or download**  button from the upper right of this page, then **Download ZIP**.
-2. In your notebook instance, click the 'New' button on the right and select 'Folder'.
+2. In your notebook instance, click the **New** button on the right and select **Folder**.
-3. Click the checkbox next to your new folder, click the 'Rename' button above in the menu bar, and give the folder a name such as 'video-game-sales'.
+3. Click the checkbox next to your new folder, click the **Rename** button above in the menu bar, and give the folder a name such as 'video-game-sales'.
 4. Click the folder to enter it.
-5. To upload the notebook, click the 'Upload' button on the right, then in the file selection popup, select the file 'video-game-sales.ipynb' from the folder on your computer where you downloaded this GitHub repository.
-Then click the blue 'Upload' button that appears in the notebook next to the file name.
+5. To upload the notebook, click the **Upload** button on the right, then in the file selection popup, select the file 'video-game-sales.ipynb' from the folder on your computer where you downloaded this GitHub repository.
+Then click the blue **Upload** button that appears in the notebook next to the file name.
 6. You are now ready to begin the notebook:  click the notebook's file name to open it.
 7. In the ```bucket = '<your_s3_bucket_name_here>'``` code line, paste the name of the S3 bucket you created in Module 1 to replace ```<your_s3_bucket_name_here>```.
 The code line should now read similar to ```bucket = 'smworkshop-john-smith'```.
 Do NOT paste the entire path (s3://.......), just the bucket name.
 8. If you are familiar with Jupyter notebooks, you can skip this step.
 Otherwise, please expand the instructions below.